AbsoluteStratos/ChristmasInDirtmouth/ReadMe.md

 - [Satchel](https://github.com/PrashantMohta/Satchel/)

+> [!WARNING]
+> This mod is presently not compatable with the following known mods:
+>  - HKVolcalize due to how this mod handles NPC dialog
+>  - HKMirror (and all mods that depend on it) due to Satchel custom Diaglog use

 ## Support

 For issues / bugs, I probably won't fix them but feel free to open an issue.